 William Clynton quitclaimed his one third of the manor, presumably at around the same time as Maud.
 It’s recorded: “that when in seisin of Thomas de Charleton and the others William de Clynton by writing under his seal made a quitclaim of his right to them and to the heirs and assigns of John Quadrynge”.
 John Quadryng therefore had clear possession of one half of the Manor of Fredeuyle.

-For some time after the 1401 feet of fines the other two of the heirs, Roger Fenes and Mary de Worthyngton, retained a one third and one sixth share respectively in the Manor of Fredeuyle.
-Mary and her husband, Otto de Worthyngton, appear to transfer the ownership of their one-sixth of the manor of Fredeuyll by a 1413 feet of fines to John and Margaret Quadryng but Roger Fenes still retained his one third in 1430 and nothing has yet come to light as to the disposal of this final one-third share.
+For some time after the 1401 feet of fines the other two heirs, Roger Fiennes and Mary de Worthyngton, retained a one third and one sixth share respectively in the Manor of Fredeuyle.
+Mary and her husband, Otto de Worthyngton, appear to transfer the ownership of their one-sixth of the manor of Fredeuyll by a 1413 feet of fines to John and Margaret Quadryng but Roger Fienes still retained his one third in 1430 and nothing has yet come to light as to the disposal of this final one-third share before his death in 1449.